 Clean Patios and Decks

 Now’s a great time to get decks, patios and driveways cleaned up.
-Removing mould and moss will mean they don’t get slippy and dangerous over winter.
+Removing mould and moss will mean they don’t get slippery and dangerous over winter.

 If you have a pressure washer, this is the best way to go about it.
 They’re much quicker and more powerful than a standard hose – although if you’ve used one before, you’ll know it’s a messy job.
 Wear old clothes and wellies at all costs.
 You’ll still end up looking like the swamp monster, but at least you’ve been warned.

 If you’ve got swings, slides or a trampoline, now is also a good opportunity to clean these up ahead of winter.
 And if your paddling pool is still out, dumped in a corner somewhere looking a bit green and full of gunk, then it’s probably time to get that away too.
-Alternatively, you could leave it out till the spring when it’ll be irreparably manky and then buy a new one next year.
-(Not that I’d ever be that irresponsible, twice.)
+(Alternatively, you could leave it out till the spring when it’ll be irreparably manky and then buy a new one next year.
+Not that I’d ever do that.)

 Now is a great time to get your grass back into good condition after the summer and ready to withstand the winter weather.
 British summer can throw all sorts at our grass, from drought to waterlogging – so taking care of it in the autumn can help with bare patches, weeds and moss.